eSignatures are not Signatures

 WaiverStevie has since collected thousands of signatures.
 It’s allowed multiple projects to automate systems that previously were handled manually.
 Crucially, it’s done so without ludicrous limits or payment plans.
 Our most basic plan includes 500 free signatures and our plus plan, 1,000 (both plans are at least 50% cheaper than DocuSign’s non-API plan).
 If you need more, no problem; we’ll charge just five cents for each signature beyond what your tier includes.

-Having proven the concept of WaiverStevie in a couple of our clients’ projects, we’re now accepting beta users for a no-cost trial.
+Having proven the concept of WaiverStevie in a couple of our clients’ projects, we’re now live and offer a no-cost Dev Plan.